jorgearteiro/azurefiles-actions-aks/README.md

 Install ARC Runner Scale Set using the official GitHub Helm chart and manually mount your Azure Files share on Kubernetes

 This is a code snippet from the [`arc-runners-set-values.yaml`](./install/arc-runners-set-values.yaml) file on the Install folder that can be customized before installing the Runner set Helm Chart.

 We are using a customized version the `Kubernetes` containerMode, to include Azure File share volume mountings to Nuget packages and to ephemeral _work folder volume.

-The only recommended changes are:
+The only not mandantory changes are:

 * `storageClassName` choose between "github-azurefile-premium" and "github-azurefile"
 * `storage` choose the size of the storage.
 100Gb minimum to premium.